-Parameter Definition Unit Min Max Factory Set Description Synchronization Contactor Timeout sec 0 25.5 0.5 When synchronization is detected, both contactors will stay closed during this timer.
-Max Frequency Difference Hz 0.1 2.0 0.5 This is the maximum difference between mains and genset frequencies to close both contactors.
-Phase to Phase Voltage Check - 0 1 0 Phase to neutral voltage check Phase to phase voltage check Max Volt Difference VAC 0 20 5 This is the maximum difference between the mains phase-L1 and the genset phase-L1 voltages to close both contactors.
+Parameter Definition Unit Min Мах Factory Set Description No Break Transfer Enable - 0 1 0 0: only interrupted transfer enabled1: no break transfer enabled Synchronization Fail Timeout sec 0 600 30 If the phase and voltage synchronization is not successful before the expiration of this timer, then a Synchronization Fail warning is given and the transfer will be performed with interruption.
+Synchronization Contactor Timeout sec 0.0 25.5 0.5 When synchronization is detected, both contactors will stay closed during this timer.
+Max Freq Difference Hz 0.1 2.0 0.5 This is the maximum difference between mains and genset frequencies to close both contactors.
+Phase to Phase Voltage Check - 0 1 0 0: Phase to neutral voltage check1: Phase to phase voltage check Max Volt Difference VAC 0 20 5 This is the maximum difference between the mains phase-L1 and the genset phase-L1 voltages to close both contactors.
 If voltage transformer is used, this quantity is multiplied with voltage transformer ratio.
 Max Phase Difference deg.
 0 20 10 This is the maximum phase angle between the mains phase-L1 and the genset phase-L1 voltages to close both contactors.
-Phase Angle Offset deg. -60 +60 0 This parameter is used to compensate the phase angle introduced by voltage transformers in case of MV synchronization.
+Phase Offset deg. -60 +60 0 This parameter is used to compensate the phase angle introduced by voltage transformers in case of MV synchronization.
 This angle value is added to the phase differential during phase matching process.
-Dwell Timeout Sec 0.01 0.50 0.10 The synchronization conditions must remain satisfied during this timeout for the controller to decide to close its contactor.
-Phase Synchronization G Gain % 0 200 20 This parameter governs the phase synchronization speed.
-If this parameter is increased, the synchronization will be faster but unstable.
-If it is decreased, the synchronization will be slower but more stable.
-The best setting is the fastest stable synchronization.
-Frequency Synchronization G Gain % 0 200 20 This parameter governs the frequency synchronization speed.
-If this parameter is increased, the synchronization will be faster but unstable.
-If it is decreased, the synchronization will be slower but more stable.
-The best setting is the fastest stable synchronization.
-Voltage Synchronization G Gain % 0 200 30 This parameter governs the voltage synchronization speed.
-If this parameter is increased, the synchronization will be faster but unstable.
-If it is decreased, the synchronization will be slower but more stable.
-The best setting is the fastest stable synchronization.
-Soft Transfer Enable - 0 1 0 O: Soft Transfer disabled Soft Transfer enabled.
-Soft Transfer Timer sec 0 240 30 This is the time duration of the Soft Transfer.
-At the end of this timer one of the contactors will release to terminate the parallel operation